forkkit/live-on-stage/README.md

 ## Options

 ### Buffer
-To add a buffer to the viewport on a per-element basis, you can add a data-stage-buffer attribute.
-It works with either absolute pixel values and percentages:
+To add a buffer to the viewport on a per-element basis, you can add a `data-buffer` attribute:

 Will add 100 pixels of visibility to the beginning and end of viewport
 ```html